 Heat a non-stick pan over medium heat and cook the balls until golden and crisp on the outside, turning gently to colour evenly.
 Serve warm, with homemade marinara sauce, while the centres are soft and melted.

-- If the dough feels sticky, dust your hands lightly with flour rather than adding too much into the dough.
+- If the dough feels sticky.
+Dust your hands lightly with flour rather than adding more into the dough itself.
+Extra flour in the dough will change the texture.

-- Keep the filling cool — this makes shaping easier and helps prevent the cheese from leaking while cooking.
+- Keep the filling cool before shaping.
+A cool filling is easier to work with and helps prevent the cheese from leaking while the bombs are cooking.

-- If they’re browning too quickly, lower the heat slightly and allow them to cook through more gently.
+- If they are browning too quickly.
+Lower the heat slightly and let them cook through more gently.
+Patience here gives you an evenly golden exterior and a properly melted centre.

-- Cook in batches if needed — giving them space helps them colour evenly and hold their shape.
+- Cook in batches.
+Giving them enough space in the pan helps them colour evenly and hold their shape.
+Crowding the pan traps steam and stops them browning properly.

-- Let them rest briefly before serving — the centres will be very hot straight from the pan.
+- Let them rest before serving.
+The centres will be very hot straight from the pan.
+A minute or two makes all the difference.

 If you make this recipe I’d love to hear how it turned out.
 Leave a comment below and let me know.
 It genuinely makes a difference to know what’s working and what isn’t, and I read every single one.
 You can also find me on Pinterest, Instagram and Facebook where I share new recipes, behind the scenes and whatever else is happening in the kitchen at Poetry of Spices.